 backup.json and the file is located in the user's current working directory.

-LiveData Migrator will automatically create a backup every sixty minutes when the backup and restore feature is enabled.
-Add
+LiveData Migrator automatically creates a backup every sixty minutes regardless of whether the backup and restore feature is enabled.

 -rw------- 1 ldm ldmadmin 9642 Mar 16 10:16 backup.2022-03-16T10:16:34.767 -rw------- 1 ldm ldmadmin 1309 Mar 16 11:16 backup.2022-03-16T11:16:34.753 -rw------- 1 ldm ldmadmin 1309 Mar 16 11:16 backup.2022-03-16T11:16:58.268 -rw------- 1 ldm ldmadmin 1309 Mar 16 12:16 backup.2022-03-16T12:16:58.262